PS-3, due Oct 21

 Design and implementation

 This would certainly be a daunting project for you to write on your own, especially since we have covered many but not all details about GUIs in lecture.
 So I am supplying you with several Java files that will help you get started.
 You will have to fill in missing code in many of them, and there will be some Java files that you will have to write from scratch.
-Most of the Java classes that you will write are not very long, although one, for theDrawing
+Most of the Java classes that you will write are not very long, although one, for theDrawing class, will

 be longer than the others.